FCHubFCHub.co

 fluentcart_execute_toolExecute any tool by name with provided input.

-The AI discovers tools on demand instead of loading all 194 upfront. ~96% token reduction (~20K down to ~1.5K).
+The AI discovers tools on demand instead of loading all 274 upfront.
 Same tools, same results — just lazily loaded.

-Categories for filtering: product, order, customer, coupon, report, subscription, integration, setting, label, activity, note, dashboard, application, public, misc.
+Categories for filtering: product, order, customer, coupon, report, subscription, integration, setting, shipping, tax, email, role, file, label, activity, note, dashboard, application, public, misc.

 Trade-off